CPEC, OBOR are all about “shared prosperity”: PM

 He apprised the gathering that OBOR was in fact the beginning of a new era for humanity, which has brought to poor regions in the belt-road countries, spectacular opportunities to break free from the vicious cycle of poverty and under-development.

-Prime Minister Nawaz Sharif said the railroads, highways, ports and airports that were being built were redefining economic landscapes within countries and regions.
+Prime Minister Sharif said the railroads, highways, ports and airports that were being built were redefining economic landscapes within countries and regions.

 “Hinterlands are being connected with coasts.
 Big businesses are moving to less developed and neglected territories.
 And a new generation of entrepreneurs is being inspired,” he remarked.